restfulapi/restful-api/README.md

     }

 Clone the plugin's git repo and look at the tests under test-restful-api for more examples of using spock and the RestSpecification to do functional testing of your APIs.

+The RestSpecification can also print out the details of the request/response for each test, including the headers.
+To enable this, pass "-DRestSpecification.display=true --echoOut" when running the test.

 ##Cross-Origin Resource Sharing
 User agents typically apply same-origin restrictions to network requests; this prevents a client-side Web application from invoking APIs provided by the plugin from a different origin.